 Give recognition for the hard work your employees provide, make sure they know that what they do for the company is truly appreciated.
 That is, you can have yearly, quarterly or even monthly recognitions.

 - Get inspired by the Oscars and make your very own gala with ball gowns, trophees, prizes.

 - Be original and recognize your employees’ attitudes, the ones that help the company culture with good vibes, or jokes for example, but also some quirky ones like the best haircut, loudest typer, cutest pet, etc.

 Introducing weekly recognition processes will create the habit in your employees and boost employee engagement.
 For example, Nailted helps you create a feedback culture between your employees and teams by allowing them to recognize each other’s achievements in weekly feedback processes and having a 1:1 meeting with their managers.
-Sign up now and check it out yourself.
+Book a demo with one of our experts and discover how!

 5. Happy Hours